sigmaott/sigma-ssai-avplayer-sdk/README.md

 <string>This identifier will be used to deliver personalized ads to you.</string>
 ```

-    Allow HTTP Requests to Localhost
+    Allow HTTP Requests to Localhost.
 Add the following configuration to allow HTTP requests specifically to localhost:

 ```swift
 <key>NSAppTransportSecurity</key>